abhansnuk/contributor-day-handbook/*Start Here - General Guides/How to join the WordPress.org Slack instance.md

 Slack is an online collaborative communication tool, which is used by the teams that make WordPress.org.
 You can access it on a web browser or through the Slack app.
 It is free to join.

-Here is all the information you will need to get started:
+Here is all the information you will need to get started.
+You will need a WordPress.org account to be able to join the WordPress Slack - you can find out how in its handbook guide.

 ## How do I join?